lay-it-out/OOPSLA23-Artifact/README.md

 smt-ambig>
 ```

-The ambiguous sentence found is exactly the same as Fig. 7 in the paper.
-Then, run `show tree explicit-key-val 0` and `show tree explicit-key-val 1`, which produces the following images:
+To inspect the parse trees, run `show tree explicit-key-val 0` and `show tree explicit-key-val 1` in our REPL (as in step 1.2).
+The trees are the same as in Fig. 7:

 | ![Tree 0 of #3-2](./img/3-2-tree0.jpg) | ![Tree 1 of #3-2](./img/3-2-tree1.jpg) |
 | -------------------------------------- | -------------------------------------- |

-Those parse trees are exactly the same as Fig.7.

 TODO: ending